dotnet/corert/samples/WebApi/README.md

 ```

 Once completed, you can find the native executable in the root folder of your project under `/bin/x64/<Configuration>/netcoreapp2.1/publish/`

+## Using reflection

+More advanced use cases might hit issues due to reflection.
+For information about the topic see [MonoGame sample](../MonoGame/README.md) or [Reflection in AOT mode](../../Documentation/using-corert/reflection-in-aot-mode.md).

 ## Try it out!